-Complaints Handling Methods – Retail Clients
+Complaints Handling Methods

-(a) all complaints are to be acknowledged promptly;
+All complaints are to be acknowledged promptly;

-(b) Complaints that do not require investigation are to be resolved immediately or expeditiously;
+Complaints that do not require investigation are to be resolved immediately or expeditiously;

-(c) otherwise, within 21 days of the Complaint being made, the Complaint is to be investigated, the Complainant is to be given an opportunity to provide information, the Complaint is to be properly considered, and a report is to be prepared;
+(a) otherwise, within 21 days of the Complaint being made, the Complaint is to be investigated, the Complainant is to be given an opportunity to provide information, the Complaint is to be properly considered, and a report is to be prepared;

-(d) a decision is to be made by the Managing Director and the decision communicated to the Complainant with the reasons for the decision within 28 days of the Complaint being made;
+(b) a decision is to be made by the Managing Director and the decision communicated to the Complainant with the reasons for the decision within 28 days of the Complaint being made;

-AFCA will first invoke a conciliation process.
+The Australian Financial Complaints Authority (or the Financial Ombudsman Service as the case requires) will first invoke a conciliation process.
 If the Complainant still does not get a satisfactory outcome the Complainant has the right to have the matter arbitrated by an adjudicator or panel.
 Each Complaint is handled in confidence and without affecting any legal rights of the Complainant should they remain dissatisfied.

 10. What are the Terms and Condition of Use of the Website?